Honshu is Japan's largest island and contains most of the country's best-known cities and destinations.

 The regions in the heart of Honshu, Chubu, Kanto and Kansai, may be well-trodden, yet all offer quieter areas not physically far off the popular tourist trails, but which feel a world away.

-In spring, check out Hirosaki for it's stunning displays of Japan's famous sakura (cherry blossom).
+In spring, check out Hirosaki for its stunning displays of Japan's famous sakura (cherry blossom).
 In summer, head to Aomori city for the Nebuta matsuri festival.
 If you're interested to learn more about Northern Tohoku specifically, then I suggest reading my post: Hachimantai: Northern Tohoku’s Next Must-See Destination?

 VIDEO: Honshu - Best of Nippon

 Getting to Honshu

 Being the largest island in Japan, it's easy to get to and around Honshu.
 Travellers with accessibility issues should read this guide for tips on accessible travel in Japan.

 Japan's largest airports are all found here.
 Including Narita Airport > Narita International Airport, and Haneda Airport > Tokyo International Airport in Tokyo, and Kansai International Airport in Osaka.

 Honshu also has Japan's biggest network of railway routes, with bridges connecting it to the islands of Shikoku and Kyushu in the south.
 The Shin-Kanmon Tunnel serves shinkansen between Honshu and Kyushu islands.